 - 6 on days three and four expect three or more wet nappies and two or more dirty green nappies - 7 after day five your baby should have at least six heavy wet nappies.
-By days five and six you will see a soft yellow stool at least one to three or more times every day (see the picture for a colour guide). - 8 by days 10-14 your baby should pass frequent soft runny yellow stools every day with two stools a week being the minimum you would expect.
+By days five and six you will see a soft yellow poo at least one to three or more times every day (see the picture for a colour guide). - 8 by days 10-14 your baby should pass frequent soft runny yellow poos every day with two poos being the minimum you would expect.

-9 After 4-6 weeks when breastfeeding is more established this may change with some babies going a few days or more without stooling.
-Breastfed only babies don't usually become constipated and when they do pass a stool it will still be soft, yellow and abundant.
+9 After 4-6 weeks when breastfeeding is more established this may change with some babies going a few days or more without producing a dirty nappy.
+Breastfed only babies don't usually become constipated and when they do poo it will still be soft, yellow and abundant.